 Mr. Segal thrives on the practice of law and his arena of choice is the courtroom.
-He concentrates on representing catastrophically injured people or the estates of those killed due to the negligence of others.
+He concentrates on representing catastrophically injured people or the estates of those fatally injured due to the negligence of others.
 Some of the types of cases he handles involve industrial accidents, aviation tragedies, tractor trailer crashes, train wrecks, mining accidents, electrocutions, workplace injuries, and injuries from defective products.
 Mr. Segal also has a major practice emphasis on class action litigation and complex mass litigation.
 The types of class and complex cases he has handled includes asbestos litigation, pharmaceuticals, insurance practices, and a wide range of consumer matters.

 A few catastrophic injuries are the result of fate.
 Law, engineering, science and medicine are the tools with which we stop the irresponsible.

 Mr. Segal is a member of and involved in numerous professional associations.
 In 1998, Mr. Segal was inducted into the Inner Circle of Advocates, which has a limited membership of one hundred of the best plaintiffs’ trial lawyers in the United States.
-Some of his other associations include: the American College of Trial Lawyers, the American Association for Justice – Leader’s Forum, the American Board of Trial Advocates, the West Virginia Association for Justice – Board of Governors, and The Fourth Circuit Judicial Conference.
-He was the co-chair of the Legal Aid of West Virginia’s Campaign for Legal Aid.
+Some of his other associations include: the American Association for Justice – Leader’s Forum, the West Virginia Association for Justice, and a life member of The Fourth Circuit Judicial Conference.
+He has been ranked as a Preeminent AV lawyer in Martindale-Hubbell for 26 years, ranked as “The Best Lawyers in American” for 20 years and “The National Trial Lawyers’ Top 100 Trial Lawyers” for the past 10 years.
 He teaches continuing legal education seminars regularly in West Virginia and throughout the country.